 While managing money as a pair may be nothing new for many couples, marriage can bring a wholly different financial framework to a relationship.
 That’s true no matter who you love—whether you’re in an opposite-sex or same-sex relationship.
-Still, members of the LGBTQ+ community often face unique financial considerations, even with federal protections against workplace discrimination now in place and same-sex marriage recognized as a legal right in the U.S.
+Still, members of the LGBT+ community often face unique financial considerations, even with federal protections against workplace discrimination now in place and same-sex marriage recognized as a legal right in the U.S.

 Christopher Canlas, a Senior Vice President and Financial Advisor with Morgan Stanley, recommends reviewing several core areas of your joint financial lives: